-The South Region is responsible for the enforcement of insurance related crimes committed in Broward, Dade and Palm Beach Counties.
-The region is divided into two auto fraud squads and three general fraud squad, directed by one captain and five lieutenants.
+The South Central Region is responsible for the enforcement of insurance related crimes committed in Broward, Charlotte, Collier, Glades, Hendry, Indian River, Lee, Martin, Okeechobee, Palm Beach and St. Lucie Counties.
+The region is divided into one auto fraud squad and four general fraud squads, directed by one captain and five lieutenants.

 Rafael Delgado has been a sworn law enforcement officer since January 1982, in which he served with the New York Police Department for 21 years before retiring and coming to work for the Department of Financial Services, Division of Insurance Fraud.
 Within the NYPD he was assigned to uniformed patrol, organize crime control bureau, detective bureau and an FBI Task Force Unit.
 He held the position of police office, detective and retired with the rank sergeant-supervisor of detective squad.

 In 2005 he moved to south Florida and began a law enforcement career as a detective with the Department of Financial Services, Division of Insurance Fraud and was assigned to the Miami Field Office.
 While assigned there, he worked in a general fraud squad and personal injury protection squad.
 In August 2011, he was promoted to lead detective within the PIP squad.
 He is a certified field training officer, and has been an active training officer for new law enforcement detectives assigned to the Miami Field Office.

 In March of 2012, Rafael was promoted to lieutenant and assigned as the supervisor of the Miami workers’ compensation squad.
 In September 2012, Rafael was assigned to manage a third PIP squad in Miami.

 In April of 2014, Rafael was promoted to captain and assigned over the South Central Region, supervising five general and automobile squads.

 On April 29, 2015, Rafael was promoted to Major for District II.